mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 - *PositiveFloatParameter*
 - *PositiveIntegerParameter*
 - *DictParameter*
-- *ClassTypeParameter*
+- *EnumParameter*
 - *FloatWithNoneParameter*
 - *StringWithNoneParameter*
 - *PositiveFloatWithNoneParameter*
 - *FloatListParameter*
 - *StringListParameter*
 - *PositiveIntegerListParameter*
-- *ClassTypeListParameter*
+- *EnumListParameter*

 Most of the  typed parameters are self-descriptive.
-The *ClassTypeParameter* refers to the enum-like class definitions in *enum.py*.
+The *EnumParameter* refers to the enum-like class definitions in *enum.py*.
 Note that if a parameter is not set by the state builder, then it will return *None* when it is queried.
 If it is a mandatory parameter on a state object, then this needs to be enforced